Wetlands Management for Biodiversity and Climate Protection

 State of implementation/results

-- The draft Integrated Management Plans (IMPs), including monitoring plans of the four pilot sites have been finalised.
-They are based on the assessment results of hydro-ecological, socio-economic and climate risk and vulnerability analysis and consultation with experts and stakeholders.
+- Integrated Management Plans (IMPs) were developed for four Ramsar sites (total area 54,182 hectares) based on the assessment results of hydro-ecological and socio-economic analyses, climate risk and vulnerability analyses, and consultations with experts and stakeholders.

 Latest Update: